Current Projects

 Qualitative Experiences of PrEP and Substance Use

-We are soon (2023-2024) conducting in-depth interviews of Black and/or Hispanic/Latino sexual minority men (n = 30) from a subset of participants who previously participated in the PrEP and Substance Use Among Sexual Minority Young Adults Survey (see Past projects; 5 waves over 2 years in total), in order to explore the PrEP care continuum for 18-29 year olds.
+We recently completed in-depth interviews of Black and/or Hispanic/Latino sexual minority men (n = 30) from a subset of participants who previously participated in the PrEP and Substance Use Among Sexual Minority Young Adults Survey (see Past projects; 5 waves over 2 years in total), in order to explore the PrEP care continuum for 18-29 year olds.
 This study is funded by the National Institute on Drug Abuse, K01DA047918.
+We are currently translating the knowledge gained from these interviews in the form of peer-reviewed manuscripts.

 SPARK Study